cybercongress/cybercongress/blog/2019-02-04-ultimate-validator-guide.md

  cyberd/cyberd:euler-1
 ```

-Don't forget to unjail if you was jailed during update.
+Don't forget to unjail if you were jailed during an update.

 The rank calculation has a linear relationship between GPU memory usage and links quantity.
-A number of links indefinitely increasing, but the potential of vertical scaling is limited.
+A number of links is indefinitely increasing, but the potential of vertical scaling is limited.

 Understanding this, we are looking for solutions to calculate the same amount of links with fewer capacity.

 # Call to you, validator

-For now it is time and opportunity go up against blackbox search engines.
+For now it is the time and opportunity to go up against blackbox search engines.
 Obviously, a cryptoeconomic approach can change beneficiaries in this game effectively removing possible sybil attack vectors and removing the necessity to make a decision on example crawling and meaning extraction from one entity to the whole world.
-Learning sybil-resistant model will probably lead to orders of magnitude more predictive results.
+Learning a sybil-resistant model will probably lead to orders of magnitude with more predictive results.

-As at 2019/02/04 there 9 active validators and 1 jailed.
-This is enough to support net, but this is not enough for quality grow.
-We looking for validators.
+At 2019/02/04 there 9 active validators and 1 jailed.
+This is enough to support net, but this is not enough for quality growth.
+We are looking for validators.
 Join us!

 # Connect to us, #fuckgoogle